 Take your time on the onions, you want them a dark walnut color.
-And we must talk broth/stock.
-Taste first if you’re going to use store-bought; many taste terrible, and you don’t want to ruin all your hard work.
-My favorite: the concentrates by Better Than Bouillon.
-One teaspoon makes 8 ounces, so the little jar makes several quarts of good tasting broth.
-Keep it in your refrigerator and you’ll never need to carry those 32-ounce boxes home from the store again.
+And we must talk broth/stock—taste first if you’re going to use store-bought, many taste terrible, and you don’t want to ruin all your hard work.
+Check the freezer at your grocer for high quality options.
+For shelf-stable bone broths and broths, I like Bare Bones (update 2023), Imagine over Pacific, and Swanson is reliable for chicken broth, especially their low-sodium option.

-My recipe is adapted from Julia Child’s French Onion Soup in her book, The Way To Cook.
-Plenty of butter and good amounts of vermouth and Cognac.
-(I love that woman!)
+adapted from Julia Child's French Onion Soup in The Way To Cook

 - For easy to eat onion pieces, slice onions in the pole-to-pole direction rather than across the equator

 - Don't add extra salt if you're using concentrated stocks or broths, as they are often very salty.
 If you're using homemade stock or broth, add 1/2 teaspoon of salt with the sugar.

 - If you're buying broth, keep in mind that you can probably dilute with water instead of buying exactly 10 cups of broth.
 It is all going to depend on the quality and intensity of what you buy.
 For example, a beef demi-glaze is very concentrated and you can get by with one or two small containers and build up to the "10 cups of broth" called for in the recipe with water.
 There are some high quality bone broths available now, like Bare Bones, which comes in 16-ounce shelf stable bags.
 They are quite expensive, because they are made with high quality ingredients and aren't cut with as much water as a "beef broth" usually sold in 32-ounce boxes.
 So, for this soup, I would use two 16-ounce bags of Bare Bones bone broth and make up the rest, 6 cups, with water.